SuGyeomY/Convert-handwriting-to-text/README.md

 cv2, pytesseract, num py (need install)

 **How to execute**
+---
+1. Enter the address by selecting the desired license plate image
--Drag the desired part of the image file and extract the letters and numbers of that part.
+2. Drag the desired part of the image file and extract the letters and numbers of that part.
+3. The borders of the letters are recognized
+4. Convert boundies of the letters to text
+5. Check the car's affiliation or number on the license plate and boundaries of the letters

 **Results**
 ---